RUN-LBTC/thenakamoto.com/_posts/2019-11-21-What-are-UTXOs copy.md

 ---
 layout: post
-title:  "What are UTXO's?"
+title:  "How the Lightning Network scales Bitcoin"
 author: tiaan
-categories: [Bitcoin, Cryptocurrency, UTXO, Scaling]
+categories: [Bitcoin, Cryptocurrency, UTXO, Scaling, Lightning Network]
-tags: [Bitcoin, Cryptocurrency, UTXO, Scaling]
+tags: [Bitcoin, Cryptocurrency, UTXO, Scaling, Lightning Network]
-image: assets/images/utxo.png
+image: assets/images/LightningI.png
 description: "What are UTXO's and how do they affect scaling?"
 featured: false
 hidden: false
 rating:
 ---

-# Scaling Bitcoin: How the Lightning Network Improves Bitcoin

-![][1]

-![Author profile picture][2]

 When Satoshi Nakamoto first published the idea of Bitcoin, the very first comment was about scalability and how the Bitcoin proposal does not allow for scaling.
 Now, 10 years later, scalability is still a problem for Bitcoin.

-## What is scalability?
+#### What is scalability?

 Scaling is the ability of a product or network to be able to grow with demand, so if we use a simple example, a delivery company could increase the number of deliveries it makes in a day by adding drivers and vehicles, but if there's only one sorting warehouse, the whole company (in Bitcoins case — Network) is limited to how many packages can be sorted in the warehouse daily.